Monong-Yu/ToF-gain_matching/README.md

 1. Find the fitting range.
 We only need pedestal, 1 PE and 2 PE (line 18 - 22).
 2. Make a straight line connects the first point and the last point of the range we found (line 23 - 25).
 Then find the distance between the line and the scan curve.
 This will help to determine the fitting range of each function (line 27 - 33).
 3. Some fits may fail.
 Then define the fitting range manually (line 38 - 50).
 Every scan differs, so there will be more and more exceptions...
 If you have a better fitting scheme, that may help.

+Comment:
+My results is in the gain_matching.zip.
+You can compare the output with my version.